cockroachdb/docs/src/current/v23.1/create-and-configure-changefeeds.md

 1. Enable rangefeeds on CockroachDB {{ site.data.products.dedicated }} and CockroachDB {{ site.data.products.core }}.
 Refer to [Enable rangefeeds](#enable-rangefeeds) for instructions.
 1. Decide on whether you will run an {{ site.data.products.enterprise }} or Core changefeed.
 Refer to the [Overview]({% link {{ page.version.version }}/change-data-capture-overview.md %}) page for a comparative capability table.
 1. Plan the number of changefeeds versus the number of tables to include in a single changefeed for your cluster.
 Refer to [Recommendations for the number of target tables](#recommendations-for-the-number-of-target-tables).
-1. Consider whether your {{ site.data.products.enterprise }} [changefeed use case](#create) would be better served by change data capture queries that can filter data on a single table.
+1. Consider whether your {{ site.data.products.enterprise }} [changefeed use case](#create) would be better served by [change data capture queries]({% link {{ page.version.version }}/cdc-queries.md %}) that can filter data on a single table.
+CDC queries can improve the efficiency of changefeeds because the job will not need to encode as much change data.
 1. Read the [Considerations](#considerations) section that provides information on changefeed interactions that could affect how you configure or run your changefeed.

 ### Enable rangefeeds